Towns twinned with Hackney

-For over 50 years we have established friendship and twinning arrangements with a number of towns abroad.
-The earliest of these links date back to the 1960s when limited travel and the legacy of war made it valuable for civic authorities to promote the development of personal links between their citizens.
+For over 60 years the council has built friendships and twinning arrangements with towns abroad.
+The earliest of these links began in the 1960s, when limited travel and the legacy of war made it valuable for local governments to promote the development of personal links between their citizens.

 Suresnes, France (1962)

 The twinning agreement was signed on 31 January 1962 (when Cllr Lou Sherman was Mayor).
-Council records state that Suresnes was selected because there are several similarities between the boroughs eg both suburbs of capital cities, both with historic textile connections, both with working class and ethnic minority communities.
+Council records state that Suresnes was selected because there are several similarities between the boroughs, for example both suburbs of capital cities, both with historic textile connections, both with working class and ethnic minority communities.

-One of Hackney’s choral groups, the St John of Jerusalem Festival Chorus, has partnered the Chorale du Conservatoire de Suresnes (the choir of the Suresnes conservatoire) for several years.
-The choirs have taken part in joint concerts in both Suresnes and Hackney.
+One of Hackney’s choral groups, the St John of Jerusalem Festival Chorus, has partnered the Chorale du Conservatoire de Suresnes (the choir of the Suresnes conservatoire) for several years, and there are also connections between rugby clubs in Hackney and Suresnes.

 St George’s, Grenada (2003)